Group3bootcamp/Truevia-Game/README.md

 WHEN I click the sign up button,

-THEN my user information is saved and I am logged into the site.
+THEN my user information is saved and I am logged into the site and am sent an email thanking me for signing up.

 WHEN I revisit the site later and choose to login,